jethrojones/website/_notes/paper tracking.md

 - [[coach|PQ]] in the morning (12)

 For February, I'm changing it up a little
+- Scripture text (26)
+- cold plunge (17)
+- note to my wife (27)
+- podcast consumption >50% spiritual (20)
+- Accomplish Big 3 (19)
+- networking (4)
+- plan tomorrow (20)
+I'm adding two new things next month, and dropping off networking.
+I obviously didn't care enough about it to actually do it!

+For March:
 - Scripture text
 - cold plunge
 - note to my wife
 - podcast consumption >50% spiritual
+- Burpees every hour I'm awake[^1]
+- no scrolling X*
 - Accomplish Big 3
-- networking
 - plan tomorrow

 ## Plan tomorrow
 Each day, I write the Big 3 that I want to accomplish.
 These are the three most important things for me to accomplish each day.
 That's part of my end-of-day routine.
 I'm still struggling, but it's good to make a plan.

 Sometimes, those plans get derailed, but I often can fit in the big 3 and then do something else.

+[^1]: This year, I'm participating in Lent.
+It's actually my secret newsletter, btw, if you're a huge Jethro nerd and read everything I write.
+I'm giving up scrolling on X for Lent (that doesn't mean I can't use it, I just have to be very disciplined when I do log in to that site.
+It'll be challenging, but that's part of Lent, right?)